Francklin2/RTKLIB_Touchscreen_GUI/README.md

 Look a the Beta version in Branch, some new features and 2 bugs to solve before release:

 - new pages in the wiki : tips and tools, test results by the ENG students
+- added you can record "raw" data from the GNSS for post processing, just choose file in output of the basestation and it's done
-- added save position option, you are able to save several point with choosen timing
+- added save position option, you are able to save X points ypu want to record with choosen timing
 - added 8 custom configuration files to the original preset
 - added you can edit edit most of the RTKlib parameter with the gui for the 8 custom config
-- added display of system and GP time and date in solution status windows
+- added display of system and GNSS time and date in solution status windows
 - added Push button to set PI system date and time with GPS date and time
 - new bug : position button gives less position information than before
-- new bug : return button in edit interface may crash the software, allway lauch a configuration after you edited then stop to avoid that
+- new bug : return button in edit interface may freeze the software sometimes, allway lauch a configuration after you edited one then stop to avoid that

 # Material : To build this project you will need :

-- Raspberry pi 2 and a 8gb SD
+- Raspberry pi 2 or 3 and a 8gb SD

 ![Github Logo](http://static.generation-robots.com/4982-large_default/raspberry-pi-2-modele-b-avec-carte-sd-8go-noobs.jpg)